-Albert’s Garden welcomes the opportunity to participate in community outreach projects and activities in our neighborhood; present social distancing mandates have curtailed our outreach efforts for the time being.
+Albert’s Garden welcomes the opportunity to participate in community outreach projects and activities in our neighborhood; present social distancing mandates have curtailed our outreach efforts following Green Thumb protocols.
 We have worked with NYC public schools in after school and summer activity programs, and are also affiliated with TD Bank’s Affinity Program.

 Albert’s Garden is a member of the TD Bank Affinity Program which provides nonprofit organizations a way to raise capital.
 By encouraging members of our community to bank with TD and name Albert’s Garden as an affiliate, Albert’s will receive free financial rewards to help defray our garden expenses.
 There are no costs involved to anyone, and the bank actually pays us to participate.
 The amount we receive is based on the number of people naming us an an affiliate who now hold, or sign up for an active bank account with TD Bank.

 We receive a $10 ongoing annual annuity for every affiliate, plus a $25 extra bonus if you open a NEW account with them and affiliate with us!